 2. Ditch the Complaints in Favor of Gratitude

 Outdated Theory: It’s good to be realistic, which means realizing that life sucks.

 What the Research Really Says: Nope!

-– An analysis by Shelley Gable and Jonathan Haidt suggests that we actually have three times more positive experiences than negative.
+– An analysis by Shelley Gable and Jonathan Haidt suggests that we actually have three times more positive experiences than negative ones.
 What keeps us from fully capitalizing on all the good in our lives, making us a slave to the bad?
 Our brain tends to focus on the negative and forget the positive.
-Gratitude is the perfect antidote and research shows it can be harnessed for greater health and well-being (read up on the latest gratitude research in this post).
+Gratitude is the perfect antidote, and research shows it can be harnessed for greater health and well-being (read up on the latest gratitude research in this post).

 3. Replace Too Much Seriousness with Some Serious Play